ValgulNecron/kasuki/readme.md

     - [X] Image generation with ai.
     - [ ] Video transcription.
     - [ ] Video translation.
+    - [ ] Ask a question and reply the response.

 # How to use